-The WBP leadership comes from a variety of backgrounds, but are all educators at heart.
+The WBP leadership comes from a variety of backgrounds - all educators at heart.
 Each brings with them the passion and belief that individuals and groups benefit when they are educated and have the opportunity to develop their minds.

 It is impossible to quantify what kind of influence individuals such as Katherine Johnson or Elizabeth Cady Stanton had on their contemporaries and those who followed.
 The influence of innumerable individuals transcends numerous barriers of professional and social discipline.